Replacement windows: Your little Sidney Crosby wannabe shot a hockey puck just shy of the driveway net and suddenly you need a new front window.

 It’s also helpful to draw a picture of each window and note the measurements on it.
 This will help with visualizing when you are ready to start looking for estimates from window suppliers.

-This is not the time to do a ‘ballpark’ measurement!
+This is not the time to do a ‘ballpark’ measurement for your replacement windows!
 The accuracy of a window measurement is critical to how well your window will function.
 So if you’re short on time, lacking the tools, or just want to be sure you get the most accurate measurement possible the first time, call in a professional window installer and forget the four steps all together.
-Here are a few reasons why accuracy matters.
+Here are a few reasons why accuracy matters with replacement windows.

 First, when a measurement is not precise there will be drafts.
 If the measurement was even slightly off, there will be too much space around the window which will result in gaps around the outside.
 Those gaps will cause precious hot or cold air to escape, and moisture to come in.